 Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Ass ign C ybe rsecurity Responsibilities MII 1 a) Cybersecurity responsibilities for the function are identified. b) Cybersecurity responsibilities are assigned to specific people.
-MILO c) Cybersecurity responsibilities are assigned to specific roles, including external service providers. d) Cybersecurity responsibilities are documented (e.g., in position descriptions). e) Cybersecurity responsibilities and job requirements are reviewed and updated as appropriate.
+Ass ign C ybe rsecurity Responsibilities BALL 4 a) Cybersecurity responsibilities for the function are identified.
+MIL1 b) Cybersecurity responsibilities are assigned to specific people.
+MIL2 c) Cybersecurity responsibilities are assigned to specific roles, including external service providers.
+IVIILZ d) Cybersecurity responsibilities are documented (e.g., in position descriptions). e) Cybersecurity responsibilities and job requirements are reviewed and updated as appropriate.
 MIL3 f) Cybersecurity responsibilities are included in job performance evaluation criteria. g) Assigned cybersecurity responsibilities are managed to ensure adequacy and redundancy of coverage.
+2. Dev elop Cyb ersecurity Workforce a) Cybersecurity training is made available to personnel with assigned cybersecurity responsibilities.
+MIL1 b) Cybersecurity knowledge, skill, and ability gaps are identified. c) Identified gaps are addressed through recruiting and/or training.
+MIL2 d) Cybersecurity training is provided as a prerequisite to granting access to assets that support the delivery of the function (e.g., new personnel training, personnel transfer training).

-2. Cor ntrol t he V /orkforce Life Cycle MIL1 a) Personnel vetting (e.g., background checks, drug tests) is performed at hire for positions that have access to the assets required for delivery of the function. b) Personnel termination procedures address cybersecurity.
-MIL2 c) Personnel vetting is performed at an organization- defined frequency for positions that have access to the assets required for delivery of the function. d) Personnel transfer procedures address cybersecurity.
-MILO e) Risk designations are assigned to all positions that have access to the assets required for delivery of the function. f) Vetting is performed for all positions (including employees, vendors, and contractors) at a level commensurate with position risk designation.
+e) Cybersecurity workforce management objectives that support current and future operational needs are established and maintained . f) Recruiting and retention are aligned to support cybersecurity workforce management objectives.
+MIL3 g) Training programs are aligned to support cybersecurity workforce management objectives. h) The effectiveness of training programs is evaluated at an organization-defined frequency and improvements are made as appropriate. i) Training programs include continuing education and professional development opportunities for personnel with significant cybersecurity responsibilities.
+3. Imp lemei nt W orkforce Controls MIL1 a) Personnel vetting (e.g., background checks, drug tests) is performed at hire for positions that have access to the assets required for delivery of the function. b) Personnel termination procedures address cybersecurity. c) Personnel vetting is performed at an organization-defined frequency for positions that have access to the assets required for delivery of the function.
+MIL2 d) Personnel transfer procedures address cybersecurity. e) Personnel are informed of their responsibilities for protection and acceptable use of IT, OT, and communication infrastructure assets.